Lomeli12/Sharp-Updater/Sharp-Updater/bin/Debug/Readme.txt

 Sharp-Updater was created for the upcoming Notepad# project.
 I wanted to use GUP, just like Notepad++, but decided “What the hell” and made my own updater in C# based off of GUP.

 Just like GUP, Sharp-Updater has be programmed so that anyone can use it with there programs by just editing two files.
+It has a tiny footprint(though not as tiny as GUP).
 It’s also licensed under the LGPL.

 ------How does Sharp-Updater work?------